benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 Small or coordinated teams can safely rebase shared branches.
 This breaks the golden rule people have set for beginners, but has benefits.

-If someone has forced pushed upstream changes, make sure everyone in the team is using either
+If someone has force pushed upstream changes, make sure everyone in the team is using either

 ```
 $ git pull --rebase